 SYLLABUS: Entrepreneurship is an essential survival tool in today's competitive business environment.
-Management and Entrepreneurship have an business environment.
 Management and Entrepreneurship have an impact on almost everything we see and do in today's world and are especially relevant in South Africa with the prevalence of small businesses.
 Students have the opportunity to take up an exciting career requiring talent and creativity as entrepreneurs (job makers).